32 Free Meeting Agenda Templates [Word] – Staff, Team, Board

 Download: Microsoft Word (.docx)

-When creating a meeting agenda, the goal is to have a quality agenda that assists in carrying out a productive meeting.
-Even though the meeting agenda will vary depending on the type of meeting and the meeting’s objectives, fundamental components should appear on the agenda.
-This article will discuss how these key components can be structured when crafting a meeting agenda.
+When creating an agenda, the goal is to have a quality agenda that assists in carrying out a productive meeting.
+Even though the agenda will vary depending on the type of meeting and its objectives, fundamental components should appear on the agenda.
+This article will discuss how these key components can be structured when crafting the agenda.

 Welcome and introduction

-Firstly, the agenda should welcome the attendees to the meeting as a way of officiating the meeting.
+Firstly, the agenda should welcome the attendees as a way of officiating it.

-Then, the agenda should welcome and introduce the attendees to the meeting.
-Under the welcome and introduction, the agenda should outline the purpose of the meeting to let the participants know what they will be participating in and prepare them to contribute to the meeting.
-The introduction can be as simple as one statement that states the purpose of the meeting, such as “Objective: Monthly staff meeting.”
+Then, the agenda should welcome and introduce the attendees.
+Under the welcome and introduction, the agenda should outline the purpose to let the participants know what they will be participating in and prepare them to contribute to the meeting.
+The introduction can be as simple as one statement that states its purpose, such as “Objective: Monthly staff meeting.”

 Agenda overview

-Next, give a quick summary of the topics of discussions, activities as well as decisions to be made during the meeting.
-The agenda overview must relate to the desired outcome (s) of the meeting.
+Next, give a quick summary of the topics of discussions, activities as well as decisions to be made.
+The agenda overview must relate to the desired outcome (s).
 The most time-sensitive items should appear first so as to be prioritized, while time-consuming and controversial discussions should be listed next.
 Less sensitive and low-impact items should then follow.
-Consider breaking down a single, significant topic of discussion into smaller items so that in the event that a meeting does not address the larger issue, it can resolve portions of it.
+Consider breaking down a single, significant topic of discussion into smaller items so that in the event that it does not address the larger issue, it can resolve portions of it.

-Tip: Timely announcement of the meeting can help prepare an inclusive agenda and assist in ranking the topics and activities in order of priority based on the feedback from expected participants.
+Timely announcement can help prepare an inclusive agenda and assist in ranking the topics and activities in order of priority based on the feedback from expected participants.

 Presentation

-Next, outline minutes from the previous meeting that are relevant or related to the objective of the meeting to be held.
-Also, add any documents such as standard reports that shall be discussed in the meeting.
+Next, outline minutes from the previous meeting that are relevant or related to the objective of the one to be held.
+Also, add any documents such as standard reports that shall be discussed.
 Attendees should be made aware of items that are necessary for the meeting to be productive.

 Status update